Michael-E-Rose/HasselbackFacultyRoster/source_files/README.md

-PDFs downloaded from http://www.jrhasselback.com/FacDir.html in October 2018, corresponding CSV files generated manually with the help of [tabula](https://github.com/tabulapdf/tabula-java).
+PDFs downloaded from http://www.jrhasselback.com/FacDir.html in October 2018, corresponding CSV files generated manually, partly with the help of [tabula](https://github.com/tabulapdf/tabula-java).

+A2002-2003 omitted because the quality is too bad.